samiamandyesican/497R/1_Airfoil_Analysis/airfoil_analysis.md

 <img src="image-11.png" alt="ReSweepcm.png" width="49%" />
 <img src="image-12.png" alt="ReSweepcm.png" width="49%" />

 From these graphs, since camber position doesn't seem to make a huge difference on anything else, I'd want to minimize moment which still keeping it negative for consistency.
-Therefore having a camber position around a quarter chord seems best.
+Therefore having a camber position around a quarter chord seems most conventional.

 ## Conclusion

 From the analyses and comparisons I've made I've come to a few conclusions about airfoil performance and the usefulness of XFoil.
 First, increasing angle of attack increases both lift and drag until stall, at which point drag takes over.
 Second, XFoil doesn't work very well for high angles of attack and low reynold's numbers.
-Third, generally a thinner airfoil is better up to a point when everything explodes ??????????????.
+Third, a thinner airfoil generates more lift but also has more aggressive stall.
 Fourth, High camber generally creates more lift and is good for low angles of attack, but at high angles of attack there's a significant trade-off for higher drag.
 Fifth, camber position doesn't make a huge difference for anything except the moment, and upon analysis makes most sense to have around a quarter chord.

-Overall I feel that I've greatly increased my understanding of airfoil performance under various parameters and am much more prepared to move into researching how to

 ## Works Cited
 - http://www.airfoiltools.com/